the-road-to-learn-react/the-road-to-react/manuscript/intro.md

 **Why is the book written like a long read tutorial?**

-The unconventional writing and structure of this book may be surprising if you're accustomed to traditional programming texts.
-In my early coding days, practical, hands-on books were scarce.
-I thrived as a learner with step-by-step instructions that explained the what, how, and why.
-Through self-publishing, my aim is to share this immersive learning experience which reads like a pragmatic tutorial with fellow developers.
+The unconventional manner in which this book is written and structured might come as a surprise to those more accustomed to the conventional format of programming texts.
+When I first started coding, there was a scarcity of practical, hands-on resources available.
+As a learner, I found great value in materials that provided step-by-step instructions, guiding me through not only the 'what' and 'how' but also the 'why' behind each concept.
+With the goal of replicating this immersive learning experience, I've taken on the task of self-publishing, hoping to extend this valuable knowledge-sharing opportunity to fellow developers within our community.

 **What do I do if I encounter a bug?**